Home

 Pink Torch Puya

-Puya coerulea (pronounced ko-er-OO-lee-uh) comes from the Valparaiso region of central Chile.
 Unlike the tree-dwelling Bromeliads, this one has fully-functional roots and grows in soil, much like a cactus or succulent.
 Eventually it will form a large colony of offshoots, which can be separated.
 You can grow your Puya in a large pot and move it to a protected spot over the winter.
 Mature plants can survive temperatures down to 18-20 degrees F if kept relatively dry.
 Protect them from prolonged frost the first couple of years.
 In warmer areas they will appreciate some mid-day shade.
-Be patient with the Puya, as it will take 4 or 5 years to reach flowering size.
+Be patient with the Puya, as it will take about 5 years to reach flowering size.

 Check availability